-The Town of Silver City has proposed to install a "smart" irrigation system on the Altamirano sports fields (the top water user in 2011 and 2012 [Section 3.6]), to increase both water and energy efficiency.
+The Town of Silver City began installing a "smart" irrigation system in July 2013 on the Altamirano sports fields (the top water user in 2011 and 2012 [Section 3.6]), to increase both water and energy efficiency.
 This type of project is the highest priority in consideration of performance measures because:

-- Outdoor water use does not result in return flow to the wastewater treatment system that can be either re-used or applied as return flow credits for the Town's water rights. - The water use at Altamirano sports complex is paid for by the Town, so the water use reductions will not lead to a loss of revenue, but will reduce the Town's irrigation costs (provided that funding for installing the smart irrigation system can be obtained).
+- Outdoor water use does not result in return flow to the wastewater treatment system that can be either re-used or applied as return flow credits for the Town's water rights. - The water use at Altamirano sports complex is paid for by the Town, so the water use reductions will not lead to a loss of revenue, but will reduce the Town's irrigation costs.

-Although the Altamirano sports fields are the top priority for irrigation efficiency within the Town, installation of smart irrigation systems at other locations may also be beneficial in the longer term.
+Funding for installing the smart irrigation system, estimated to cost \$50,000, is provided through a grant from the New Mexico Interstate Stream Commission (ISC) (awarded June 2013).
+Although the Altamirano sports fields are the top priority for reducing irrigation water use within the Town, installation of smart irrigation systems at other locations may also be beneficial in the longer term.

 The total use at the Altamirano sports fields in 2012 was 19,734,000 gallons (61 acre-feet), or 2.4 percent of the total use in the Town.
-If the smart irrigation system achieves a 20 percent reduction in water use, 2,900,000 gallons (9 acre-feet) would be saved each year.
-The estimated cost for the smart irrigation system is \$40,000.
-Thus implementation of smart irrigation over a period of 20 years could result in a savings of 240 acre-feet of water, at a cost of \$167 per acre-foot.
+It is estimated that the amount of water conserved will be more than 24 acre-feet of water per year, which equals 7,845,909 gallons of water.
+Thus implementation of smart irrigation over a period of 20 years could result in a savings of 480 acre-feet of water, at a cost of \$104 per acre-foot.
+The cost calculation assumes that there will be no change in maintenance costs; maintenance is already required for operation of the fields and no additional maintenance will be required as a result of the new irrigation system.